Updated: Apr 8, 2022

 Toner: After you wash your cleanser, mask or exfoliator off you tone.
 Shira's 6.8oz toner should last you about 5/6 months.
 You can tone morning and night!
 I use about 2-3 spritz all over the face.
 Most times I go a little over board with the toner because I just love how it smells and feels!!

 Serums: This is a little more specific to the kind of serum you're using.
 Serums help to specifically target a skin care concern.
 Some are used as spot treatments, some are used only at night, and some are used as many times as you'd like.
 Whatever the case is, make sure to ask your esthetician when the best time is to apply your serum is.
 MOST serums are about 1-2 pumps (less than a penny in size) amount for the whole face and neck.
-Typically most serums shouldn't last you more than 6/8 weeks total.
+Typically most serums shouldn't last you more than 6/8 weeks total depending on the type.

 Eye Cream: Eye Cream should be applied AM & PM.
 This is the most commonly applied wrong.
 Back up!
 If you’re applying product to your lids or near your lashes, that’s too close.
 Simply tap the product along the orbital bone, right under your eyebrow, and under your eyes in a semi-circle shape about half an inch below your lash line.
 The skin surrounding the eyes is the most delicate skin on your face, so there’s no reason to handle it roughly.
 Instead, blend eye cream out with gentle patting and tapping motions, using just the pad of your ring finger, which has a more delicate touch compared to your other digits.
 When you apply eye cream any closer, you risk it migrating and getting into your eyes, which can lead to irritation.